Simple tissues are of three types, namely parenchyma, collenchyma and sclerenchyma.

 Permanent tissues are tissues wherein the growth process has been ceased.
-These tissues originate from both the primary and the secondary meristematic tissues and possess a definite shape and organization, however, they lack the potential to divide.
+These issues originate from both the primary and the secondary meristematic tissues and possess a definite shape and organization.
+However, they lack the potential to divide.

 - Simple tissue – parenchyma, collenchyma and sclerenchyma

 They are living cells and walled, soft in nature due to the presence of thin-walled cells.